SafiaSafa/PSRank/README.md

 several statistics.
 For this, the population is split into two sets of data:

 1. A learning set from which associations are sought using an additive model.
-An effect size, a p-value and other summary statistics are calculated for each SNP.
+An effect size, a $p$-value and other summary statistics are calculated for each single nucleotide polymorphims (SNP).
 SNPs can then be sorted by decreasing importance based on those summary statistics, — traditionally, by increasing p-value or by decreasing (absolute) effect size.
 Lo et al. (PNAS 2015) introduce an alternative statistic, the I score: designed to recognize strongly predictive variables rather than merely significant ones.
 The I score can be used as well by PSRank.

 2. A test set from which the cumulative predictive power of SNPs can be assessed using a version of the polygenic risk score developed by Purcell et al. using AUC measures of accuracy.